cookesd/MCNF-Side-Constraints/README.md

-Project intended to solve a MCNF problem with side constraints Utilizes the networkx package to solve the base MCNF problem Currently uses random method to update the dual variables ultimately we should use a more methodical approach (e.g., Newton's Method)
+Project intended to solve a MCNF problem with side constraints Utilizes the pyomo package to solve the base MCNF problem Uses gradient descent with line search (step size selection) to update dual variables:
+	- Need to figure out if there's a better way, because the step size keeps coming out to 0.

+TODO:
+- Clean up interations with the class (what methods to call)
+- Make a result class to return from the solve method
+- Add visualizations of the original problem and solution (networkx)